 - You cannot use the RTB's dispute resolution service if a disagreement arises between you and your landlord

-- You are not protected by the Equal Status Acts 2000-2015, which prohibit discrimination on grounds of gender, civil status, family status, age, race, religion, disability, sexual orientation and membership of the Traveller community – an also on the‘housing assistance’ ground
+- You are not protected by the Equal Status Acts 2000-2015, which prohibits discrimination on grounds of gender, civil status, family status, age, race, religion, disability, sexual orientation and membership of the Traveller community – and also on the ‘housing assistance’ ground

 Agreement with your landlord

 Before you arrange to rent a room in your landlord’s home you should agree some ground rules and put them in writing.
 If you and your landlord each sign and keep a copy of this agreement, you can both refer to its terms in the event of confusion or disagreement.
 These ground rules might include:

 - How long is the tenancy going to last?

 - How much notice will either you or your landlord must give if either of you chooses to end the tenancy?

 - How much rent will you pay and how often (for example, weekly, monthly)?

 - How will rent be paid (cash, cheque, standing order etc.)?

 - When will the rent to be reviewed and how much notice will your landlord give you of a rent review?

 - How utility bills (electricity, gas, phone, water) will be divided between yourself and the landlord?